🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 Suspicious: under 12%

 If Suspicious is above 15%, the creator has bought followers at some point.
-If Mass Followers is above 30%, their audience is mostly people who'll never see your post in a crowded feed.
+If Mass Followers is above 30%, their audience is mostly people who'll never see your post.
 Either pattern tanks the campaign.

 Reading the Credibility Score + Sponsored Performance together